Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 #### Updated Data Page

-* The components for name and age have been set to `readOnly`
+* The components for name and age have been set to `readOnly`.
-* Some components are aligned side by side
+* Some components are aligned side by side.
-* A new button has been added
+* A new button has been added.

-The code below provides an example with some of the components where changes have been highlighted.
+The code below provides an example of some of the changed components.
 For a complete solution, please refer to the [module 2 source code](https://altinn.studio/repos/testdep/flyttemelding-sogndal/src/branch/modul2).

 ```json{linenos=false,hl_lines=["22", "26-28", "37", "41-43", "47-54"]}